Torres-type formulas for link signatures: Introduction

 We now turn to the third and last question, namely the estimation of the~$\omega_1\to 1^\pm$ limits of multivariable signatures.
 Our answer to this question is among the motivations of the results stated above.
 In particular, it shows that our extensions of the signature and nullity functions are sensible ones.

-In a nutshell, these extensions are such that for any given~$\mu$-colored link~$L$, and for any~$\omega\in\mathbb{T}^\mu$ (with the possible exception of~$(1,\dots,1)$ if~$\mu\ge 2$), the integers~$\sigma_L(\omega)$ and~$\eta_L(\omega)$ can be obtained as the signature and nullity of a matrix evaluated at~$\omega$ (see Lemma~\ref{lemma:representing-int-forms}).
+First, and as already mentioned in Theorem~\ref{thm:intro2.5}, these extensions are such that for any given~$\mu$-colored link~$L$, and for any~$\omega\in\mathbb{T}^\mu$ (with the possible exception of~$(1,\dots,1)$ if~$\mu\ge 2$), the integers~$\sigma_L(\omega)$ and~$\eta_L(\omega)$ can be obtained as the signature and nullity of a matrix evaluated at~$\omega$ (Lemma~\ref{lemma:representing-int-forms}).
 Then, we can use elementary estimates on the difference between the limit of the signature of a matrix and the signature of a limit (Lemma~\ref{lemma:limit-signature}), together with the aforementioned Torres formulas for the signature and nullity, to obtain the following result (Theorem~\ref{thm:main}).

 \begin{theorem} Let \(L=L_{1}\cup L_2\cup\ldots\cup L_{\mu}=:L_1\cup L'\) be a colored link with~$\mu\ge 2$ and~$L_1=:K$ a knot.
 Consider~\(\omega=(\omega_1,\omega')\in\mathbb{T}^{\mu}\) with~$\omega'\in(S^1\setminus\{1\})^{\mu-1}$. \begin{enumerate} \item If there exists a component~$K'\subset L'$ with~$\lk(K,K')\neq 0$, then we have: